MEET OUR TEAM

 EXECUTIVE DIRECTOR/ FOUNDER

 After 20 years in Paris and Italy, Erica swapped city living for a life steeped in sustainable values, nature, and creating less waste when she moved to Midcoast Maine in 2012 with her French husband, and Veggies to Table co-founder, Alain Ollier.
 In 2019 the launch of Veggies to Table stemmed from a deep-rooted desire to give back to their community.
 Previously Erica created and ran the boutique vacation rental company Haven In (luxury rentals in Paris, Provence, and Tuscany) and founded and curated HiP Paris a cultural blog on Paris.
 In her rare free time, Erica loves to read, cook, learn languages, walk in the woods, snuggle with her cats, and travel off the beaten track.
 Erica has a passion for flowers, beautiful interiors, industrial furniture, and reclaimed and reused everything.
-She has a degree in Journalism and Psychology from Syracuse University and originally hails from Lexington, Mass where her father still owns Berman’s Wine and Spirits which has been in the family since its inception in 1909.
+She has a degree in Journalism and Psychology from Syracuse University and originally hails from Lexington, Mass where her family owned Berman’s Wine and Spirits for 115 years—since its inception in 1909 until summer 2024.

 Ice Lekometros